ignite/cli/docs/kb/scaffold-chain.md

 ### Configuration

-The `config.yml` file contains configuration options that Starport uses to build, initialize, and start your blockchain node in development.
+The `config.yml` file contains configuration options that Ignite CLI uses to build, initialize, and start your blockchain node in development.

 ## Address Prefix